GRACE — What Is God’s Grace? How Do You Receive It? How Do You Grow In It?

 Believers have only been forgiven and cleansed of their “past sins” (other translations say “former sins” or “old sins”).
 Thus when a person turns to the Lord in repentance and faith all their past sins are immediately forgiven, Praise God!

 But future sins are a different matter because, again, you can’t confess something you haven’t even committed.
 Like I said, forgiveness is readily available for any future sins you might commit since Christ bought and paid for all our sins through His substitutionary death, but you have to confess future sins after you commit them—repent, change your mind with the corresponding action—in order to be forgiven of them.
-If you don’t do this these sins won’t be forgiven—dismissed—and you’ll hence have to answer for them at the Judgement Seat of Christ, which is the judgment believers must undergo wherein Paul said we’ll “receive what is due us for the things done while in the body, whether good or bad” (2 Corinthians 5:10-11).
+If you don’t do this these sins won’t be forgiven—dismissed—and you’ll hence have to answer for them at the Judgment Seat of Christ, which is the judgment believers must undergo wherein Paul said we’ll “receive what is due us for the things done while in the body, whether good or bad” (2 Corinthians 5:10-11).
 The “bad” isn’t referring to confessed sins because all confessed sins are forgiven—dismissed—and you’re “purified of all unrighteousness” (1 John 1:9).
 So the “bad” would include unconfessed sins, whether sins of commission or sins of omission.*

 * A “sin of commission” is something you do, like steal, gossip/slander or commit adultery whereas a “sin of omission” is something you don’t do that you should’ve done.